Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Best view of the Lincoln Memorial, Washington DC, USA

-We want to help make planning a trip to DC a breeze – which starts with creating the best itinerary for Washington DC.
-However, we know there is more to your Washington DC vacation itinerary, than the sights to see.
-To help, we are sharing our top tips for your trip – like how to get there, where to stay and what to pack.
+We want to make planning a trip to DC a breeze, and we know there is more to it than choosing which sights to see.
+So we are sharing some practical advice – like how to get there, where to stay and what to pack.

 DC Airports

-There are three major airports near Washington DC: Ronald Reagan Washington National Airport (DCA), Washington Dulles International Airport (IAD) and Baltimore/Washington International Thurgood Marshall Airport (BWI).
+There are three major airports the serve the DC Metro Area: Ronald Reagan Washington National Airport (DCA), Washington Dulles International Airport (IAD) and Baltimore/Washington International Thurgood Marshall Airport (BWI).

 Of the 3 Washington DC Airports, we prefer flying into Reagan National, as it is by far the most convenient.
-To get from DCA Airport to downtown DC, visitors can book a Private Transfer, hop on a Metro, grab a taxi or order an Uber.
+To get from DCA Airport to downtown DC, visitors can book a Private Transfer, ride the Metro, or order an Uber.

-Both buses and trains terminate at Washington DC Union Station.
-Greyhound and Bolt both offer bus services and regional trains are operated by Amtrak.
+Major bus and train routes serve DC Union Station.
+Greyhound and Bolt offer bus services and regional trains are operated by Amtrak.
 DC is connected to several destinations by train – including New York, Philadelphia, Boston and Baltimore.

 Where To Stay in Washington DC